xylent-studio/guidelight/docs/ARCHITECTURE_OVERVIEW.md

 ## 7. Security & Auth

-Security & Auth (MVP):
+### 7.1 Authentication Flow

-- Guidelight is an internal tool; the entire SPA (Customer and Staff modes) is behind Supabase Auth (email/password).
-There is no anonymous access and no public Customer View URL.
+Guidelight is an internal tool; the entire SPA is behind Supabase Auth (email/password).
+There is no anonymous access.

+**Login:**
+- Staff navigate to the app and are presented with a login page if not authenticated.
+- Enter email + password.
+- Supabase validates credentials and returns a session token.
+- Session persists in browser storage (Supabase handles this automatically).
+- On successful login, redirect to Staff View (or Customer View if that was the last viewed mode).

+**Session Management:**
+- Session persists across page refreshes via Supabase's built-in persistence.
+- Session expiration handled gracefully: if a session expires, redirect to login with a message.
+- Logout button in app header calls `supabase.auth.signOut()` and redirects to login page.

+**Route Protection:**
+- All app routes require authentication.
+- `App.tsx` checks for active session on mount.
+- If no session, redirect to `/login`.
+- Customer View and Staff View are only accessible when authenticated.

+### 7.2 User Roles & Permissions

-- Roles: `budtender`, `vault_tech`, `manager`.
+Roles: `budtender`, `vault_tech`, `manager`.
 Vault techs are back-of-house inventory staff but they appear identical to budtenders in the UI, and managers are also selectable in Customer View like any other staff member.

+**Budtenders & Vault Techs:**
+- View all staff profiles and picks.
+- Edit only their own profile fields.
+- Create/update/deactivate only their own picks.

+**Managers:**
+- All budtender/vault tech permissions, plus:
+- **Invite Staff:** Create budtender profile (name, email, role) → Supabase Admin API sends invite email with magic link → New staff sets password.
+- **Manage Staff:** View all staff (active + inactive), edit any profile, toggle `is_active`, hard delete with double confirmation.
+- Edit any staff member's picks.

+**View Modes:**
 - After login, staff can switch between:
   - **Staff View (edit mode):** responsive, scrollable UI where budtenders/vault techs edit only their own profile + picks, while managers can edit any staff profile and manage any picks or `is_active` status.
   - **Customer View (display mode):** read-only mode that stays inside the authenticated session; on POS it is fixed/non-scrolling, while on smaller devices it becomes responsive with scrolling.

-- RLS policies:
+### 7.3 RLS Policies

-  - `budtenders`: everyone can `SELECT`; staff may `UPDATE` only their own row; managers can `UPDATE` any row; inserts happen via managers or admin tooling.
+- **`budtenders`**: everyone can `SELECT`; staff may `UPDATE` only their own row; managers can `UPDATE` any row; managers can `INSERT` new budtenders (for invite flow); managers can `DELETE` (hard delete with cascades).
-  - `categories`: everyone can `SELECT`; mutations are seed/admin-only for MVP.
+- **`categories`**: everyone can `SELECT`; mutations are seed/admin-only for MVP.
-  - `picks`: everyone can `SELECT`; staff can modify picks tied to their own `budtender_id`; managers can modify picks for any staff member.
+- **`picks`**: everyone can `SELECT`; staff can `INSERT`/`UPDATE`/`DELETE` picks tied to their own `budtender_id`; managers can modify picks for any staff member.
 A partial unique index ensures only one active `special_role` per staff member, while `rank` stays a soft client-side sort key.

 Future: